-Gross profit increased 16.6% to \$147.6 million in fiscal year 2008 from \$126.6 million in fiscal year 2007.
-As a percent of net sales, gross profit increased to 29.5% in fiscal year 2008 from 29.2% in fiscal year 2007.
-The increase in gross margin dollars was due to the higher level of net sales discussed above and an increase in the gross profit percentage.
-Gross profits have been positively impacted by higher gross margins on contract orders, which rose during the first half of fiscal year 2008 as compared to fiscal year 2007 and then declined in the second half of the year.
-The positive factors influencing gross profit margin include new products offered, which are able to earn a higher average margin in the marketplace, declines in raw materials pricing, greater absorption of facilities costs as net sales increase and the competitive landscape.
-The new products have been the main driver of the increase, which have added in excess of 0.5 margin points, while the effects of the raw materials pricing and the increased absorption have been slightly less than that.
+Gross profit increased 16.6% to \$147.6 million in fiscal 2008 from \$126.6 million in fiscal 2007.
+As a percent of net sales, gross profit increased to 29.5% in fiscal 2008 from 29.2% in fiscal 2007.
+The increase in gross margin dollars was due to the higher level of net sales described above and an increase in the gross profit percentage.
+Gross profits had been positively impacted by higher gross margins on contract orders, which rose during the first half of fiscal 2008 as compared to fiscal 2007 and then declined in the second half of the year.
+The positive factors influencing gross profit margin in fiscal 2008 included new products offered, which are able to earn a higher average margin in the marketplace; declines in raw materials pricing; greater absorption of facilities costs as net sales increase, and the competitive landscape.
+Our new products were the main driver of the increase, which have added in excess of 0.5 margin points, while the effects of the raw materials pricing and the increased absorption have been slightly less than that.
 Offsetting these positive implications were the lower margins associated with the large orders for professional sports facilities, which traditionally carry smaller margins.
-We are optimistic that we can increase the actual margin on these transactions but not sufficiently to keep margins from declining slightly.
-We also incurred significantly higher costs of warranties as a percent of sales in fiscal year 2008 as compared to fiscal year 2007.
-As a percent of net sales, warranty costs were approximately 3% of net sales in fiscal year 2008 as compared to 2% of net sales in fiscal year 2007.
-These higher warranty costs tend to drive much higher indirect labor costs as well, which rose significantly in fiscal year 2008 as compared to fiscal year 2007.
-The impact of these indirect labor costs associated with services overall adversely impacted the gross margin percentage, decreasing it by 1.5 margin points and affecting all business units.
+We also incurred significantly higher costs of warranties as a percent of net sales in fiscal 2008 as compared to fiscal 2007.
+As a percent of net sales, warranty costs were approximately 3% in fiscal 2008 as compared to 2% in fiscal 2007.
+These higher warranty costs tend to drive much higher indirect labor costs as well, which rose significantly in fiscal 2008 as compared to fiscal 2007.
+The impact of these indirect labor costs associated with services adversely impacted the gross margin percentage, decreasing it by 1.5 margin points and affecting all business units.

-Within the Commercial business unit, gross margin percents increased approximately 1.5 percentage points in fiscal year 2008 as compared to fiscal year 2007 as a result of the higher margins in the outdoor advertising portion of that business as compared to the prior year.
-This increase began to dissipate in the second half of fiscal year 2008 as we renegotiated pricing with our customers for our new ValoTM digital billboard product.
-For fiscal year 2009, we expect that the gross margin percents in the Commercial business unit will decline as a result.
-We were also negatively impacted by higher costs and manufacturing variances associated with our Galaxy® product line due to the various manufacturing issues discussed above.
+Within the Commercial business unit, gross margin percents increased approximately 1.5 percentage points in fiscal 2008 as compared to fiscal 2007 as a result of the higher margins in the outdoor advertising portion of that business as compared to the prior year.
+This increase began to dissipate in the second half of fiscal 2008 as we renegotiated pricing with our customers for our new ValoTM digital billboard product.
+We were also negatively impacted by higher costs and manufacturing variances associated with our Galaxy® product line due to the various manufacturing issues described above.

-Gross profit percentages in the Live Events business unit declined approximately 1.0 percentage point in fiscal year 2008 as compared to fiscal year 2007.
+Gross profit percentages in the Live Events business unit declined approximately one percentage point in fiscal 2008 as compared to fiscal 2007.
 This decline resulted from the impact of warranty costs, higher indirect labor costs associated with services and higher manufacturing variances during the fiscal year.
-This was offset by better performance on contracts as we were able to decrease costs on certain video products without having to reduce pricing.
-Gross profit declined on an international basis approximately 3 margin points in fiscal year 2008 as compared to fiscal year 2007, which we attribute to the impact of warranty costs and the impact of some of the larger transactions booked during the fiscal year that generally carry a lower gross profit margin.
+This was offset by better performance on contracts, as we were able to decrease costs on certain video products without having to reduce pricing.

+Gross profit declined in the International business unit approximately three margin points in fiscal 2008 as compared to fiscal 2007, which we attribute to the impact of warranty costs and the impact of some of the larger transactions booked during fiscal 2008 that generally carry a higher than expected gross profit margin.

-The Schools and Theatres business unit and the Transportation business unit gross profit margin percents did not change materially in fiscal year 2008 as compared to fiscal year 2007.
+The gross profit margin percents for the Schools and Theatres business unit and the Transportation business unit did not change materially in fiscal 2008 as compared to fiscal 2007.